 Next are the layers of data connectors, consisting of a data engine, SQL connector, registry, and MDX Connector.
 Such components are capable of communicating with the data sources directly.
 The Data Engine processes user requested data and determines the kind of data.
 It defines whether it is a component or a metric and generates data extracts.
 The engine runs a SQL Connector at the data context, which generates a SQL query for all user interactions and requests with the data sources.
 Moreover, the SQL Connector deals with data marts and flat files.
 The MDX Connector likewise deals with multidimensional cubes.

 The next layer includes all the essential components, the data server that tracks and controls the operation of the Data Connector layer components.
 This consists of a VizQL Database and Application Server.
-To access the visualization, the application server ingests all user requests that come from - Smartphone, browser or Tableau Desktop.
+To access the visualization, the application server ingests all user requests that come from - smartphones, browsers, or Tableau Desktop.
 It tackles the demands, identifies the kind of request, grants access, and accordingly checks user authorization.
 The VizQL Server is a Tableau component; it refers to the language Visualization Query.

 It is utilized behind the visualization logic of Tableau and creates visualization as per the dashboard instructions.